Vintage Jewelry Authentication: Expert Tips for Verifying Genuine Pieces

 Hallmarks serve as jewelry's birth certificates, revealing origin, metal content, and often the exact year of manufacture.
 Learning to locate and interpret these tiny stamps opens a wealth of authentication information.
 Start by examining the inside of ring bands, bracelet clasps, pendant bails, and earring posts—makers placed marks in these discrete locations to maintain the piece's aesthetic appeal.

 Precious metal stamps follow specific conventions.
 Gold pieces show karat marks (10K, 14K, 18K in America; 375, 585, 750 in Europe), while sterling silver bears 925, STERLING, or specific national marks like the British lion passant.
 Platinum emerged later, marked as PLAT, PT, or 950.
 Pay attention to consistency—genuine vintage pieces show wear on high points while protected hallmarks remain crisp.
+For detailed hallmark interpretation, see our antique silver guide.

 Designer signatures and maker's marks significantly impact value and help date pieces precisely.
 Tiffany & Co. used different signatures across decades, while Cartier pieces bear specific workshop numbers.
 European jewelry often features elaborate assay marks indicating the testing office, date letter, and maker's initials.
 French pieces show eagle heads for gold, while British hallmarks include date letters that pinpoint the exact year.
+The same authentication discipline applies to vintage wristwatches, where reference numbers and dial print era replace hallmarks as the dating language; the vintage Rolex reference numbers and dial dating guide walks through that parallel framework.

 Red flags include modern laser-engraved marks on supposedly antique pieces, misspelled designer names ("Tiffnay" or "Cortier"), and hallmarks that appear too crisp on otherwise worn jewelry.
 Marks reading "14KGP" or "GF" indicate gold-plated or gold-filled pieces, not solid gold.
 Be especially wary of pieces claiming high gold content (22K or 24K) with intricate vintage designs—pure gold proves too soft for detailed vintage jewelry construction.